-Crime statistics for the HealthPoint distance site for 2020, 2021, and 2022 are found in Appendix B of this ASR.
+Crime statistics for the HealthSource of Ohio distance site for 2020, 2021, and 2022 are found in Appendix B of this ASR.
 ATSU posts reportable crime statistics for public access at ope.ed.gov/security/.
-Yearly disclosures of crime statistics to students and employees occur in accordance with the "Annual Security Report distribution" section below.
+Yearly disclosures of crime statistics to students and employees occur in accordance with the "Annual Security Report distribution" section of this ASR.